SiriSarah/Python/README.md

 # Python
 This repository contains the python-3 program examples for beginners, intermediate, and advanced programmers.

-Currently, it has three folders (more to come).
+Currently, it has four folders (more to come).

 ## Introduction